Cross-Utterance Conditioned VAE for Speech Generation: Cross-Utterance Conditioned VAE Speech Synthesis Framework

 To enhance the naturalness and expressiveness of the generated audio, contextual information is captured by incorporating cross-utterance BERT embeddings and a multi-head attention layer.
 Specifically, $2l$ cross-utterance pairs represented as $\bm{C}_i$ are extracted from $2l+1$ adjacent utterances $[\bm{u}_{i-l},\cdots,\bm{u}_i,\cdots,\bm{u}_{i+l}]$ using Equation (\ref{eq:uttpairs}).

 \begin{small}

-\end{small} The cross-utterance pairs, denoted as $c(u_k,u_{k+1})= \{[\text{CLS}], \bm{u}_k, [\text{SEP}], \bm{u}_{k+1}\}$, consist of adjacent utterances $\bm{u}_k$ and $\bm{u}_{k+1}$.
-The [CLS] token is added at the beginning of each pair, while the [SEP] token is inserted at the boundary of each sentence to keep track of BERT.
+\end{small} The cross-utterance pairs, represented as $c(u_k,u_{k+1})= \{[\text{CLS}], \bm{u}_k, [\text{SEP}], \bm{u}_{k+1}\}$, comprise adjacent utterances $\bm{u}_k$ and $\bm{u}_{k+1}$.
+The [CLS] token is prefixed at the start of each pair, while the [SEP] token is inserted at the boundary of each sentence for BERT tracking purposes.
+The decision to utilize the [CLS] token embedding as the representation for cross-utterance pair embedding stems from its capacity to capture the semantic essence of the entire sentence.
+Leveraging this representation, we aim to distill crucial semantic information from the utterance pair, facilitating downstream tasks effectively.
 Subsequently, the $2l$ cross-utterance pairs are fed into BERT to capture cross-utterance information.
 The resulting output consists of $2l$ BERT embedding vectors, each of which is obtained by taking the output vector at the position of the [CLS] token and projecting it to a 768-dimensional vector for each cross-utterance pair, as demonstrated below:

 where each vector $\bm b_k$ in $\bm B_i$ represents the BERT embedding of the cross-utterance pair $c(\bm u_k,\bm u_{k+1})$.
 To extract CU-embedding vectors for each phoneme specifically, a multi-head attention layer has been incorporated to merge the $2l$ BERT embeddings into a single vector, as demonstrated in Equation~\eqref{eq:mha}.